Force Exerted by Jet an Inclined Plate

 = ρav^2 sinθ cosθ

-Q. An jet of water of diameter 75 mm moving by a velocity of 25 m/s strikes a fixed plate in such a direction that the angle within the jet and plate is 60°.
+Q. An jet of force exerted by water of diameter 75 mm moving by a velocity of 25 m/s strikes a fixed plate in such a direction that the angle within the jet and plate is 60°.
 Determine the force exerted by the jet toward the plate

 - Toward the direction normal at the plate and